Novartis/YADA/src/site/markdown/deployment.md

 YADA.proxy=${env.YADA_PROXY}  # the proxy host:port, if necessary (usu only for testing)
 ```

-In `src/main/resources/local/build.properties`, the default values specific to the local SQLite® implementation of YADA Index.
+In `src/main/resources/local/build.properties`, the default values specific to the local HyperSQL® implementation of YADA Index.
 This is not a secured system.
 When a more robust database solution is implemented that requires authentication, the property values below should replace the defaults.

 The environment variable substitutions are provided already in `src/main/resources/dev/build.properties` (see below.)